NodeBE4/opinion/_posts/2022-08-15-EnclavedMicrostate.md

 My suspicion is that Mel was simply a test run for Live2D and would latterly slot into Gen 0 in the sense of Gen 0 being mostly one-off members originally part of experimental projects.

+----- __711.5__ -----2022-08-19 18:37:54+08:00:

+> History is filled with stuff nobody gives 2 shits about

+Speaking as a historian, there's a difference between not everyone caring about a given topic, and nobody caring about it.
+Very few people give shits about the Taiping War, but that's still people giving shits about it.

+----- __711.6__ -----2022-08-19 18:39:09+08:00:

+> >!due to her thinking it is a derogatory slang!<

+I mean, it is though.
+I know that's apparently a hot take in this sub, but it's worth stressing regardless.

+----- __711.7__ -----2022-08-19 18:43:16+08:00:

+> they were already established vtubers

+Hime Hajime definitely wasn't, and I'm 95% sure Froot wasn't either.

 ### 712: [What religion has the most historical evidence to back it up?](https://old.reddit.com/r/AskHistorians/comments/wplqjo/what_religion_has_the_most_historical_evidence_to/), submitted on 2022-08-16 13:22:26+08:00.

 ----- __712.1__ -----2022-08-16 15:10:29+08:00: